 How is discrimination in the housing market connected to employment discrimination?

-In a recent study by the Housing and Urban Development (HUD) department, realtors show Black homebuyers 18 percent fewer homes compared to White homebuyers.
-Realtors show Asians are shown 19 percent fewer properties.
-Additionally, Hispanics experience more discrimination in renting apartments and undergo stiffer credit checks than White renters.
-In a 2012 U.S. Department of Housing and Urban Development and the nonprofit Urban Institute study, Hispanic testers who contacted agents about advertised rental units received information about 12 percent fewer units available and were shown seven percent fewer units than White renters.
+A recent study by the Housing and Urban Development (HUD) department found that realtors showed Black homebuyers 18 percent fewer homes compared to White homebuyers.
+Realtors showed Asian homebuyers 19 percent fewer properties.
+Additionally, Hispanic people experience more discrimination in renting apartments and undergo stiffer credit checks than White renters.
+In a 2012 study by the U.S. Department of Housing and Urban Development and the nonprofit Urban Institute, Hispanic testers who contacted agents about advertised rental units received information about 12 percent fewer units available and were shown seven percent fewer units than White renters.
 The $9 million study, based on research in 28 metropolitan areas, concluded that blatant “door slamming” forms of discrimination are on the decline but that the discrimination that does exist is harder to detect, and as a result, more difficult to remedy.
 According to the Chicago Tribune, HUD Secretary Shaun Donovan, who served in his role from 2009-2014, told reporters, “Just because it’s taken on a hidden form doesn’t make it any less harmful.
 You might not be able to move into that community with the good schools.”

 The lower levels of education for Black workers can also be a result of discrimination—although it may be pre-labor market discrimination, rather than direct discrimination by employers in the labor market.
-For example, if discrimination in housing markets causes Black families to live clustered together in certain poorer neighborhoods, then the Black children will continue to have lower educational attainment then their White counterparts and, consequently, not be able to obtain the higher paying jobs that require higher levels of education.
-Another element to consider is that in the past, when Blacks were effectively barred from many high-paying jobs, obtaining additional education could have seemed somewhat pointless, because the educational degrees would not pay off.
-Even though the government has legally abolished labor market discrimination, it can take some time to establish a culture and a tradition of valuing education highly.
-Additionally, a legacy of past discrimination may contribute to an attitude that Blacks will have a difficult time succeeding in academic subjects.
-In any case, the impact of social discrimination in labor markets is more complicated than seeking to punish a few bigoted employers.
+For example, if redlining and other discrimination in housing markets causes Black families to live clustered together in certain neighborhoods and those areas have under-resourced schools, then those children will continue to have lower educational attainment then their White counterparts and, consequently, not be able to obtain the higher paying jobs that require higher levels of education.
+Another element to consider is that in the past, when Black people were effectively barred from many high-paying jobs, obtaining additional education could have seemed not to be worth the investment, because the educational degrees would not pay off.
+While the government has legally abolished discriminatory labor practices, structures and systems take a very long time to eradicate.

 Competitive Markets and Discrimination